fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Testing FastAPI Applications

-If you haven't done testing in FastAPI applications, first check the <a href="https://fastapi.tiangolo.com/tutorial/testing/" class="external-link" target="_blank">FastAPI docs about Testing</a>.
+If you haven't done testing in FastAPI applications, first check the [FastAPI docs about Testing](https://fastapi.tiangolo.com/tutorial/testing/).

 Then, we can continue here, the first step is to install the dependencies, `requests` and `pytest`.

-Make sure you create a [virtual environment](../../virtual-environments.md){.internal-link target=_blank}, activate it, and then install them, for example with:
+Make sure you create a [virtual environment](../../virtual-environments.md), activate it, and then install them, for example with:

 <div class="termy">